tusharhchhabra/ListGenius/README.md

 1. **Auto-Categorization**: By harnessing the capabilities of AI, List Genius swiftly and accurately categorizes your wish list items.
 No more pondering over where to place an item - the AI has it sorted.

-2. **Simple Interface**: With its user-friendly design, List Genius ensures you spend less time fumbling with settings and more time ticking off tasks.
+2. **Simple Interface**: With its user-friendly design, List Genius ensures you spend less time fumbling with settings and more time fulfilling the wishes on your list.

 Discover the effortless way of managing your wish lists, powered by advanced AI.